daspalrahul/MarsRoverTDD/README.md

 Output
 ========

-The application will return the final coordinates of the rover and the direction it is facing.
+The application will return the final coordinates of the rover and the facingDirection it is facing.

 How to Run?
 ============